D’Urville Island to Lake Hawea Itinerary 2023

 Our return trip down the valley invariably becomes easier as we follow our tracks from the trek in and a very pleasant evening drive out across the McKenzie Basin brings us to our final destination of Omarama.

-Our Motel this evening is the familiar stop at Ahuriri Motels at the eastern end of town with a meal in town an easy 15 minute walk often welcome after a big day in the saddle.
+Our Motel this evening is the Ahuriri Motels at the eastern end of town with a meal in town an easy 15 minute walk, often welcome after a big day in the saddle.

 Here we can take a breath and browse through the facilities that Guy and Davida’s daughter has developed and recently made available for the ultimate High Country Station experience.

-Accomodation and meal this evening is at one of New Zealand’s oldest Pub’s and most desirable places to stay, the incomparable Cardrona Hotel set in the Cardrona Valley which produced some of Gold Minings richest finds in the 1870’s.
-A great place to relax and enjoy the company of fellow adventurer’s and prizegiving which is always an enjoyable and great way to mark the end of a fun trip.
+Accomodation and meal this evening is at one of New Zealand’s oldest Pub’s and most desirable places to stay, the incomparable Cardrona Hotel.
+Set in the Cardrona Valley, the area produced some of gold mining’s richest finds in the 1870’s.
+A great place to relax and enjoy the company of fellow adventurers and our prizegiving which is always an enjoyable way to mark the end of this epic trip.

 Please note all tracks are weather dependant and NZ 4×4 Treks reserves the right to change the itinerary at any time to accommodate adverse conditions which could affect access and compromise Station Owners, safety of vehicles and safety of clients.